-Find out what a P&L account is, where to find it in FreeAgent, and how to filter it so you see only the figures you need.
+This article explains what a profit and loss (P&L) account is, where to find it in FreeAgent and how to filter it so you see only the figures you need.

 The expenses are taken away from the income to give your business's profit for the year.
 This isn't the same as the cash in its bank account, because there are likely to be non-cash items in the profit and loss account.
 For example, your business might not have been paid for all of its sales.
 The sales figure in the profit and loss account is for the sales invoiced during that period of time, so the invoices with dates covered by this period.
 Money received from customers in respect of invoices goes on to the balance sheet.

 What isn't on the profit and loss account?

 You won't find on the profit and loss account anything that your business owns or owes.
 These, which are called "assets and liabilities" in accounting terms, are found on the balance sheet.